Kpackt/Real-World-Implementation-of-C-Design-Patterns/appendix-1/MARKDOWN.md

 chapter sought to level-set and make sure everybody is on the same page with respect to understanding the basic qualities of OOP and how the operate in the C# language in particular.
 I also wanted the book to be at least somewhat accessible to my students at Southern Methodist University.
 However, I don't each C# but rather JavaScript as part of a full stack curriculum.
-They don't know C#, but they come out knowning a lot about OOP as implemented in JavaScript, which being a dynamic language with prototype inheritance and a weak type system, is very different than C#'s static class-based framework.
+They don't know C#, but they come out knowing a lot about OOP as implemented in JavaScript, which being a dynamic language with prototype inheritance and a weak type system, is very different than C#'s static class-based framework.